top of the page

 Additional provisions regarding wage supplementation

-The law converting the Tax-Labor Decree has confirmed an additional thirteen weeks of Ordinary Unemployment Benefits and Exceptional Wage Supplementation, for the period from October 1, 2021, to December 31, 2021, without any additional contributions.
+The law converting the Tax and Labor Decree has confirmed an additional thirteen weeks of Ordinary Unemployment Benefits and Exceptional Wage Supplementation, for the period from October 1, 2021, to December 31, 2021, without any additional contributions.
 Applications may be submitted by private-sector employers who suspend or reduce work activities due to events related to the COVID-19 pandemic, and may cover employees on the payroll as of October 21, 2021.

-These benefits are granted up to a spending limit of 657.9 million euros for the year 2021, divided between the two measures mentioned above.
+These benefits are available up to a spending limit of 657.9 million euros for the year 2021, divided between the two measures mentioned above.
 INPS will monitor the situation, and if it appears that the spending limit has been reached—even on a projected basis—it will not consider any further applications.

 Want to learn more?